-2. A hotspot is a visible location on a screen that may be linked to perform a specified task.
-Hotspots are located by moving the mouse over an area of the screen and detected when the mouse cursor changes or an area of the screen lights up.
+2. A hotspot is a visible location on a screen that is linked to perform a specified task.
+Hotspots are located by moving the mouse over an area of the screen.
+When the mouse cursor changes or an area of the screen lights up, a hotspot is detected.

 Most smartphones today can be configured to create a Wi-Fi hotspot, allowing computers and tablets to connect to the Internet using the Wi-Fi signal generated by the smartphone.

-Some mobile phone carriers also offer a device called a Mobile Hotspot, which allow users to connect non-phone devices to the data network of the mobile phone carrier.
-Carriers such as Sprint, AT&T, and Verizon offer a mobile hotspot for an additional monthly fee, typically starting around $29 a month.
+Some mobile phone carriers also offer a device called a Mobile Hotspot, which allows users to connect non-phone devices to the data network of the mobile phone carrier.
+Carriers, such as Sprint, AT&T, and Verizon offer a mobile hotspot for an additional monthly fee, starting around $29 a month.

-The mobile hotspot connects to the carrier's data network, typically either a 3G or 4G network.
-This turns the signal into a Wi-Fi signal that another device, like a computer or tablet, can connect to and use to surf the Internet.
+The mobile hotspot connects to the carrier's data network, either a 3G, 4G, or 5G network.
+This turns the signal into a Wi-Fi signal that another device, like a computer or tablet, can connect to and use for Internet access.
 The mobile hotspot can run on a battery or can be plugged in to a power outlet.